Creating Optimised Online Forms with Paperform

 Configure your form:

 The configure menu allows you to manage your payment gateway (including coupons and dynamic pricing), but also integrate with web analytics and the Facebook pixel.
-Further, form behaviour provides for enabling CAPTCHA to protect against bots and setting rules to limit form submissions according to your requirements.
-If needed you can also set rules according to how users respond to specific questions to allow scoring of prospects for evaluating things like credit risk and fraud prevention.
+Form behaviour provides for enabling CAPTCHA to protect against bots and setting rules to limit form submissions according to your requirements.
+If needed you can also set rules according to how users respond to specific questions.
+This will allow scoring of prospects for evaluating credit risk and fraud prevention.

-You can now share your web form on social media using a dedicated URL and embed it on to your website using a code snippet.
+You can share your web form on social media using a dedicated URL and embed to your website using a code snippet.
 This allows you to insert the form onto an existing page, create a full-page view or trigger a pop-up on any page when the user clicks on a link.
-This means you can allow users to decide when they want to access your form rather than having to push them to a specific page.
+You can allow users to decide when they can access your form rather than pushing them to a specific page.

 5. How much does it cost?

-Given that web forms are an essential part of the user journey, design and reliability should be the primary concerns rather than cost.
-However, for a small business with less than 1,000 monthly form submissions Paperform can cost as little as $12.50 a month (annual payment option).
-This allows for up to 10,000 page views a month and covers 5 domains.
+Given that web forms are an essential part of the user journey.
+Design and reliability should be the primary concerns rather than cost.
+However, for a small business with less than 1,000 monthly form submissions Paperform can cost as little as $20 a month (the essentials package).
+This allows for up to 10,000 page views a month, unlimited integrations, 27+ question fields and covers 5 domains.

 Remember to consider the specific user cases and the context of why the user would want to complete your form.
 Form optimisation should always begin with the user.
 Only include questions you can’t do without and that users can easily answer.

-Plan the order of questions so that they follow a logical sequence and always position more confidential or difficult questions towards the end of the form.
+Plan the order of questions so that they follow a logical sequence.
+Always position more confidential or difficult questions towards the end of the form.
 Consider any rules for the visibility of questions and whether there is value in setting the format of specific questions.

 Only once you have a clear plan of what you need should you proceed with signing up to a form design platform like Paperform.
 Use the 14 day free trial period to test out the solution to ensure it fully meets your needs.